-Transfers, Behavior Change Communication, and Intimate Partner Violence: Postprogram evidence from Rural Bangladesh
+Transfers, Behaviour Change Communication, and Intimate Partner Violence: Post-programme Evidence from Rural Bangladesh

 While transfers, such as cash and food, are a popular intervention to address intimate partner violence (IPV), this paper asks, what happens to IPV after the transfer activities end.

-It provides evidence from a pilot social safety net program in rural Bangladesh that targeted women from very poor households, who were randomly assigned to receive food and cash with or without intensive nutrition behavior change communication (BCC).
+It provides evidence from a pilot social safety net programme in rural Bangladesh that targeted women from very poor households, who were randomly assigned to receive food and cash, with or without intensive nutrition behaviour change communication (BCC).

 - Shalini Roy